Date: 2 April 2014. Blue-Water Boats.

 forward in a blow to check on my anchor would be safe and

 secure.
-It wasn't.
+It is not.
 The bow rail ended too soon and the

 hand rails were not close enough spaced for me to reach